danielme85/laravel-log-to-db/readme.md

 LOG_DB_DATETIME_FORMAT='Y-m-d H:i:s:ms'
 ```

+> **PLEASE NOTE**: Starting with v2.2.0, the datetime column will be saved as a string in the format given in
+> 'datetime_format' in logtodb.php config file, or the LOG_DB_DATETIME_FORMAT value in your .env file.

 #### Config priority order
 There are three places you can change different options when using log-to-db:
 1. The config file: config/logtodb.php (after doing vendor:publish).